starship/starship/docs/pt-BR/config/README.md

 The `nim` module shows the currently installed version of [Nim](https://nim-lang.org/).
 Por padrão o módulo vai exibir se uma das condições a seguir for atendida:

-- O diretório atual contem um arquivo `nim.cfg`
+- The current directory contains a `nim.cfg` file
 - The current directory contains a file with the `.nim` extension
 - The current directory contains a file with the `.nims` extension
 - The current directory contains a file with the `.nimble` extension